dmbarbour/glas/docs/GlasApps.md

 ### Publish Subscribe

 A step function can maintain data dependencies in the background.
 But it might be more convenient for composition and optimization to make data dependencies and published data directly visible in the API.
 The runtime could ask for current subscriptions, automatically signal updates, etc..

-### Shared State

-Applications could directly share some state resources, e.g. we might share resources that are in the RPC section by automatically exposing all methods to manipulate that state.

-## Application State

-Application state is modeled in terms of declaring special objects in the application namespace.

 ## Effects API